UbuntuKylin/kylin-user-guide/data/guide-ubuntukylin/peony/en_US/index.md

 (6)Sort by folder path: sort by path of folder storage.

-(7)Sort by tag: As shown in Fig.12, the file manager provides the tagging function, and after the user tags, the default sort by tag is, sort by color red > orange > yellow > green > green > blue > purple > gray > no color.
+(7)Sort by tag: The file manager provides the tagging function, and after the user tags, the default sort by tag is, sort by color red > orange > yellow > green > green > blue > purple > gray > no color.

 ![Fig.12 mark sort-big](image/12.png)